siueehacks/eHacks2024/README.md

-# eHacks 2023
+# SheCode 2023

-Website for eHacks 2023
+Website for SheCode 2023